Section 504: A Plan for Equity, Access and Accommodations

 Full Article

 A student with a disability is protected by multiple federal laws.
-One of them is the Rehabilitation Act of 1973, which is upheld by the U.S. Department of Education’s Office for Civil Rights.
-Section 504 is part of the Rehabilitation Act and provides key protections against disability discrimination.
+One of these laws is the Rehabilitation Act of 1973.
+This law is enforced by the U.S. Department of Education’s Office for Civil Rights.
+Section 504 is part of the Rehabilitation Act and it helps protect students from being treated unfairly because of their disability.

 To uphold a student’s civil rights under Section 504, schools provide accommodations and support to ensure that a student with a disability has what they need to access the opportunities provided to all students.
-That support is the essence of equity.
-Ensuring equity for students with disabilities is part of a school’s responsibility.
+Making sure all students have the same opportunities is called equity, and it’s something schools must do.
+Students with disabilities are protected in all parts of school life, like classes, sports, clubs, and events.

 Every student with a disability is protected from discrimination under this law, including each student with a 504 Plan and each student with an Individualized Education Program (IEP).
 Section 504 protects a person with disabilities throughout life and covers individuals in any public facility or program.
 A person can have a 504 Plan to support them in a vocational program, higher education, or in any location or service that receives federal funds.

 All people with recognized disabilities also have protections under the Americans with Disabilities Act (ADA).
 Within a school, business, or other organization, the person responsible for upholding civil rights under these two laws might hold a title such as Section 504/ADA Compliance Officer.
+If you have concerns about civil rights being followed in any group, ask to speak with the person responsible for Section 504/ADA compliance.
+You may also ask for policies, practices, and complaint options in writing.

 Section 504 does not specifically name disability conditions and life impacts in order to capture known and unknown conditions that could affect a person’s life in unique ways.
 In school, determination is made through evaluations that ask these questions: